Veronica-B/hotel-website/README.md

 # How to Start App

-First clone the repo, and onec you have the code up, you can open it with a live server in order to see the pages.
+First clone the repo, and once you have the code up, you can open it with a live server in order to see the pages.